akuya-ekorot/seg-fault/0x002-shell_navigation/README.md

 ### Keywords

-Linux Command Line
+Linux Command Line,
-Linux commands
+Linux commands,
-Linux terminal
+Linux terminal,
-Terminal commands
+Terminal commands,
 Bash Commands

 ### Draft Titles

-Top Linux Commands that Will Blow Your Mind???
-Top Linux Commands To Make You A Better Developer Navigate the Linux System Like A Pro.
+Navigate the Linux System Like A Pro.

 ## Objectives of the video